Ayush2006128/little-crab/README.md

 Last project from the Rust book

 ## Future plans for project
-Well there are none! 殮 But here are some examples!
+Well there are none! 🦥🙃 But here are some examples!
 1. Add more robust error handling other than `unwrap()`
 2. Complete all the ideas given from the book for this project
 3. Add automatic file based routing